Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/data.md

 - 1st argument: A [fluid ingredient]({% link kubejs_tfc/1.18.2/wrappers.md %}#fluid-stack-ingredient), the fluid(s) which this drinkable data will apply to
 - 2nd argument: A consumer with several methods:
-    - `.consumeChance(number)`{: .language-kube-18 }: Accepts a number, in the range [0, 1], and sets the chance a fluid block will be consumed, defaults to 0
+    - `.consumeChance(number)`{: .language-kube-18 }: Accepts a number, {% in_range 0,1 %}, and sets the chance a fluid block will be consumed, defaults to 0
-    - `.thirst(integer)`{: .language-kube-18 }: Accepts an integer, in the range [0, 100], and sets how much thirst is consumed per 25mB drank, defaults to 0
+    - `.thirst(integer)`{: .language-kube-18 }: Accepts an integer, {% in_range 0,100 %}, and sets how much thirst is consumed per 25mB drank, defaults to 0
     - `.intoxication(integer)`{: .language-kube-18 }: Accepts an integer, and sets the number of ticks a player will be intoxicated for, per 25mB drank, defaults to 0
     - `.effect(String, Consumer<EffectData>?)`{: .language-kube-18 }
         - 1st argument: A string representing an effect that will be applied to the player when drinking.
 A full list of available effects can be attained by running the command `/kubejs dump_registry minecraft:mob_effect`{:.language-command} in-game
         - *optional 2nd argument*: A consumer with several methods:
             - `.duration(integer)`{: .language-kube-18 }: Accepts an integer and sets the number of ticks the effects will be applied for, defaults to 20
             - `.amplifier(integer)`{: .language-kube-18 }: Accepts an integer and sets the level of the effect applied, defaults to 0
-            - `.chance(number)`{: .language-kube-18 }: Accepts a number, in the range [0, 1], and sets the chance the effect will be applied per 25mB drank, defaults to 1
+            - `.chance(number)`{: .language-kube-18 }: Accepts a number, {% in_range 0,1 %}, and sets the chance the effect will be applied per 25mB drank, defaults to 1
 - *optional 3rd argument*: A `ResourceLocation` which determines the name/file of the drinkable, if not provided a name will be automatically generated based on the fluid ingredient

 ## Example